Jyben/cs2-mm-server-picker/readme.md

 The IP addresses are automatically updated without any action on my part and the application is updated automatically.
 This app is developed with the [Electron](https://electronjs.org/) framework.

+## Disclaimer

+Since we do not have direct access to the IP addresses of the game servers but only to the relayed addresses, you may not be connected to the desired server.
+The application is therefore used to get as close as possible to the desired server.

 ## Tips

 - You can launch CS:GO with the associate button